leanderseige/imagen/README.md

 ![ImageN Logo](/2000/html/bits.gif)

-The generator was my intermediate diploma at the Academy of Fine Arts Leipzig (HGB Leipzig).
+ImageN was my intermediate diploma at the Academy of Fine Arts Leipzig (HGB Leipzig).
 It went online in July 2000.
 From 2004 to 2020 ImageN was offline most of the time.

 # This Repository